MetalBlockchain/metal-docs/docs/subnets/network-runner.md

 # Metal Network Runner

-The Metal Network Runner **(MNR)** allows a user to define, create and interact with a network of Metal Blockchain nodes.
+The Metal Network Runner **(ANR)** allows a user to define, create and interact with a network of Metal nodes.
 It can be used for development and testing.

 Developing P2P systems is hard, and blockchains are no different.
 A developer can't just focus on the functionality of a node, but needs to consider the dynamics of the network, the interaction of